geobro1992/geobro1992.github.io/_pages/presentations.md

 ## Talks
 (* indicates co-author is a student or technician)

+Kindsvater, H. K., **G. C. Brooks**, J. C. Uyeda, *H. Conrad, *N. Bone, and C. Mull.
+2024.
+Fundamental constraints on the evolution of vertebrate life histories.
+Joint Congress on Evolutionary Biology, Montreal, QC, Canada.

 Castello, L., *A. Abreu, E. S. Brondizio, **G. C. Brooks**, S. J. Campos, *P. Cunha, A. Fleischmann, *C. Franco, *E. A. Hultin, *D. Hymans, H. K. Kindsvater, E. Martins, and M. Sorice.
 2024.
 An approach to assess the integrated social-ecological dynamics of freshwater fisheries.
-Workshop on the Ostrom Workshop, Bloomington, Indiana, USA.
+Workshop on the Ostrom Workshop, Bloomington, IN, USA.

 *Hultin, E. A., **G. C. Brooks**, H. K. Kindsvater, and L. Castello.
 2024.
 Predicting fishery sustainability with integrated socio-ecological models.
-Workshop on the Ostrom Workshop, Bloomington, Indiana, USA.
+Workshop on the Ostrom Workshop, Bloomington, IN, USA.

 Chandler H. C., **G. C. Brooks**, K. C. Jones, B. K. Rincon, A. K. Martin, and C. A. Haas.
 2024.
 Lessons learned from long-term monitoring and research of Reticulated Flatwoods Salamander (_Ambystoma bishopi_) populations on Eglin Air Force Base.
 Southeast Partners in Amphibian and Reptile Conservation Annual Meeting, Nauvoo, AL, USA.